 [T] P. Garbage Disposal.
 Garbage shall be stored in water-tight containers with tight-fitting covers, and shall be emptied at frequent intervals.
 Containers shall be thoroughly scoured and aired before using again.

 [U] Q. Storage Space-Garbage.
 Storage space shall be provided for garbage and trash awaiting pickup.
 Where stored indoors, the room must be equipped with mechanically-operated ventilation at the same rate as that noted in Table 1 of §M (2) (h) of this regulation for a Linen & Trash Chute Room.
-Where stored outdoors, containers must be stored on a impervious spill-proof pad constructed of reinforced concrete.

 [V. Burning.
 If burning is the method used for disposal when no satisfactory garbage collection service is available for the purpose, an approved incinerator shall be used.
 The method of incinerator installation shall be approved by the local environmental representative of the county health department.]

 R. Burning.
-The burning or incineration of garbage shall be prohibited.
+The burning or incineration of garbage at the nursing facility shall be prohibited.

 [W] S. Medical Wastes.
 Disposal of medical wastes shall be accomplished in accordance with regulations promulgated by the Department or other State or federal agencies.

 [X] T. Plumbing.
 All plumbing shall be installed in conformance with [existing building] all applicable Federal, State and [existing] local codes and ordinances.
-Special attention shall be made with respect to the control of plumbing cross-connections, submerged outlets and back siphonage and protection of the plumbing systems and water supply within all facilities[a nonconforming installation which is not an immediate hazard shall be corrected upon replacement.].
+Special attention shall be made with respect to the control of plumbing cross-connections, submerged intlets and back siphonage and protection of the plumbing systems and water supply within all facilities[a nonconforming installation which is not an immediate hazard shall be corrected upon replacement.].

 [Y] U. Sewage.
 The facility shall be serviced by a public sewage disposal system if available.